-All pupils will be provided with opportunities for personal guidance interviews with a qualified careers adviser.
-Such interviews will take place by the time the pupil reaches age 16, with the opportunity for a further interview by the age of 18.

-The school will work with the LA, children's social care and Virtual school Heads to identify pupils who are in need of targeted support or those who are at risk of not participating in post-16 pathways.

-Careers advice provided by the school will be unbiased and maintain the best interests of individual pupils at all times.
-The school will not promote particular career or progression routes as better or more favourable than others; however, pupils will be advised, where evidence supports it, whether a chosen course has the potential to lead to poor career outcomes.

-Careers advisers will meet the professional standards outlined by the Career Development Institute.
-The school will integrate personal guidance interviews within pastoral systems so that they can be followed up by the form tutors / class teachers as appropriate.

-Careers advisers in our school should be selected by taking into account their knowledge of SEND and Autism.

-Careers advisers working with pupils will use the outcome and aspirations in the EHC plan to focus discussions.
+- All pupils will be provided with opportunities for personal guidance interviews with a qualified careers adviser.
+Such interviews will take place by the time the pupil reaches age 16, with the opportunity for a further interview by the age of 18. - The school will work with the LA, children's social care and Virtual school Heads to identify pupils who are in need of targeted support or those who are at risk of not participating in post-16 pathways. - Information about personal guidance support and how to access it should be communicated to pupils and parents and carers, including through the school website. - Careers advice provided by the school will be unbiased and maintain the best interests of individual pupils at all times.
+The school will not promote particular career or progression routes as better or more favourable than others; however, pupils will be advised, where evidence supports it, whether a chosen course has the potential to lead to poor career outcomes. - Careers advisers will meet the professional standards outlined by the Career Development Institute.
+The school will integrate personal guidance interviews within pastoral systems so that they can be followed up by the form tutors / class teachers as appropriate. - Careers advisers in our schools should be selected by taking into account their knowledge of SEND and Autism. - Careers advisers working with pupils will use the outcome and aspirations in the EHC plan to focus discussions.
 Careers advisers working with LAC or care leavers will use their personal education plan to focus discussions.